nickbrandt/GitLab/doc/user/project/merge_requests/reviewing_and_managing_merge_requests.md

-# Working with merge requests
+# Reviewing and managing merge requests

-There are many ways to work with merge requests.
+Merge requests are the primary method of making changes to files in a GitLab project.
+Changes are proposed by [creating and submitting a merge request](creating_merge_requests.md), which is then reviewed, and accepted (or rejected), all within GitLab.

 ## View project merge requests